HoffmanZheng/Ruby-Demo/Ruby on Rails/blog/notes/notes.md

 14. rails db:migrate  ---> rails db:rollback (VERSION=0)
 15. **test** controller tests, model tests, and integration tests
 16. test - routes - controller - view html
+17. dynamic pages -> make titles changes on each page -> seems does not work in the Chrome??